What Time Of Year Is Best For Gorilla Trekking?

 Charlotte Beauvoisin

-Overall best time to see gorillas: During the dry (but hot) seasons between June-September, and December-February.
+In my opinion, the best times to see gorillas in Rwanda & Uganda are during the dry (but hot) seasons between June-September, and December-February.

 High / peak season: June-August.